- Sort By Use

 Choline is an essential nutrient that is found in a variety of foods such as eggs, fish, cauliflower, broccoli and soybeans.
 As an isolated nutrient, it participates in a wide range of physiological processes, but most importantly it is the main dietary precursor to the neurotransmitter Acetylcholine.
 It modulates cell integrity and is an important methyl group source.
 Via these three processes, choline affects many critical biological processes.
 For example, acetylcholine is highly involved in cognition and inflammation, cell integrity, and is also very important for cognition.
 This is due to the way it regulates brain tissue formation and maintenance.
 Choline being a methyl group source affects DNA methylation, which controls a lot of biological processes.
 Since choline is used in so many different processes, it is possible to develop a choline deficiency if dietary choline levels aren’t sufficient.
-Due to the fact that choline is a regulator of such important physiological functions, a deficiency could bring a whole host of negative effects with it, such as impaired cognition and the development of non-alcoholic fatty liver disease.
-Therefore, it is important to maintain adequate choline levels.

 To prevent a choline deficiency, it is recommended that men consume 550 mg and women consume 450 mg of choline a day.
 This can be achieved either through diet or with highly bioavailable choline sources such as alpha-GPC, citicoline, and choline L-bitartrate.
-The benefit to supplementing with these also reaches far beyond simply correcting a choline deficiency, because even in individuals with adequate choline intake, they can increase cognition, decrease inflammation and increase exercise performance.
+The benefit to supplementing with these also reaches far beyond simply correcting a choline deficiency, because even in individuals with adequate choline intake, they can increase cognition and exercise performance.
 Thus, supplementing with one of these choline sources will cover all your bases, ensuring that choline levels stay at healthy levels, whilst reaping the auxiliary benefits of them, too.
 The remainder of this blog will cover all of the different choline sources and their unique auxiliary effects, so that you can select one that will best fit your needs.

 -Prevents Choline deficiencies